superaxander/GeneralPurposeProcessorExamplePlugin/README.md

 # ExamplePlugin
-To start making plugins download this repositories files and create and run:
+To start making plugins download this repositories files using GitHub's download function(as a zip file!) and create and run:
 ```
 git init
 ```